 If you don't see it on the menu, probably not.
 Before you ask, here are some features that AlternaTIFF does not have:

 AlternaTIFF is designed and optimized for viewing TIFF files on the web, and not for viewing files that are already on your computer.
-We suggest using a general-purpose image viewer, rather than AlternaTIFF.
-But we recognize that, for consistency and other reasons, some people would still prefer to use AlternaTIFF for viewing local TIFF files.
+For that, we suggest using a general-purpose image viewer, rather than AlternaTIFF.
+But we recognize that, for various reasons, some people would like to use AlternaTIFF to view local TIFF files.
+There is nothing wrong with doing that, but our ability to help with problems will be limited.

 Sometimes, instead of loading